stevenxchung/AWS-CSAA-ACloudGuru/Section 05 -- EC2 - The Backbone of AWS/README.md

   * These snapshots can be shared with other AWS accounts or made public

 ### RAID, Volumes and Snapshots
-* RAID - Redundant Arrary of Independent Disks
+* RAID - Redundant Array of Independent Disks
   * RAID 0 - Striped, No Redundancy, Good Performance
   * RAID 1 - Mirrored, Redundancy
   * RAID 5 - Good for reads, bad for writes, AWS does not recommend ever putting RAID 5's on EBS